 Nonsurgical options may be most appropriate for women who are not sexually active, cannot undergo surgery because of medical reasons, or experience few or no symptoms associated with the condition.

-Surgery is the treatment option that most sexually active women who develop prolapse choose, because the procedure is usually effective.
+Surgery is the treatment option that most sexually active women who develop prolapse choose, because the procedure is usually effective and allows sexual activity.

 Home Care for Pelvic Organ Prolapse